 It's our job to gather all the evidence to prove your claim, and then present your best case possible to the insurance company; and if necessary, to a judge and jury.

-What Will Levin Papantonio Rafferty Do To Maximize My Claim
+What Will Levin Papantonio Rafferty Do To Maximize My Recovery

 Immediately after you retain our services, we will begin taking the following actions to prove your claim, and to prevent the insurance company from minimizing your claim.

 - We will take photographs and video of your injuries; the scene where the injury occurred; and all objects involved in the incident (such as the motor vehicles involved).

 - We will collect all government reports on the incident, such as police, fire, and EMS records.